How It Started

 Some friends who lived in the new city were out of town visiting family for the summer, and they graciously offered up their house to us for a few months.
 That meant rent wasn’t going to be an immediate issue.

 We also had several friends in the new city who were excited about our arrival, and were somehow more than willing to step in and help with the joyous chore of unloading the moving truck and shuffling things back and forth to a storage unit we rented.

 Upon arrival, step one was finding a job.

 For any of you that have experienced a season of unemployment, you can appreciate how hard this was.
 With most companies sheltered from job applicants by cryptic online application forms, there’s little you can do to connect with a company without real connections.

 Two months in, our money was running thin and our marriage was running hot.
 I had typed and retyped my resume into every known job portal and local job application board on the planet.

-It was 2006 and companies were not growing in this new city at a rapid clip.
-Something about a housing bubble potential economic impacts.
+It was 2006 and companies weren’t growing in this new city at a rapid clip.
+Something about a housing bubble and potential economic impacts.

 But I was holding fast to my commitment of finding full-time employment complete with benefits, but when you watch your savings plummet day by day, you start adjusting your standards.